 - Only risk a small amount of total account per day.
 This is called a daily stop.
 Perhaps set a rule that if you lose 3 or 4 percent of our total account in a given day, you will stop trading for that day

 - Only risk a small amount per week.
 This is called a weekly stop.
 Perhaps set a rule that if you lose 5 percent of your total account in a given week. you will stop trading for that week

-Step1 = Establish maximum Risk amount per day based on a percentage of account size
+Step1 = Establish the maximum Risk amount per day based on a percentage of account size

-Step2 = Divide maximum Risk amount per day with the average number of trades per day to calculate risk amount per trade
+Step2 = Divide the maximum Risk amount per day by the average number of trades per day to calculate the risk amount per trade

 Step3 = Calculate risk on trade (size of a stop) by measuring the distance between entry and stop-loss